Bellingcat: West Papua independence movement

 Bellingcat reported on an information operation in Indonesia targeting the West Papuan independence movement with pro-Indonesian government content.
 BBC journalist Benjamin Strick wrote that "The campaign, fuelled by a network of bot accounts on Twitter, expands to Instagram, Facebook and YouTube."
 In April 2020, Twitter removed propaganda accounts linked to the government of Indonesia.

 January 6 United States Capitol attack

 Bellingcat has also reported on the attack on the United States Capitol by Trump supporters of 6 January 2021, as well as the fatal shooting of Ashli Babbitt, who took part in the attack.
 It has reported on Babbitt and the influence of QAnon and other conspiracy theories, which they liken to the process of radicalisation.
 Bellingcat also reported on Riley Williams, a participant of the January 6 Capitol attack who was responsible for stealing the laptop of Nancy Pelosi.
-It uncovered videos of her doing Nazi salutes, as well as video of her praising Adolf Hitler.
+It uncovered videos of Riley doing Nazi salutes, as well as video of her praising Adolf Hitler.
 6 Bellingcat researchers took part in her investigation, Bellingcat was also the first group to identify Williams after the attack.